medusajs/medusa/docs/content/development/cache/create.md

 ## Step 4: Test your Module

-You can test your module in the Medusa backend by referencing your local module.
+You can test your module in the Medusa backend by referencing it in the configurations.

 To do that, add the module to the exported configuration in `medusa-config.js` as follows: